adam-m-larson/adam-m-larson.github.io/_posts/2025-10-21-Recoding-variables.md

 df = pd.DataFrame({'Pain Score': [10, 8, 7, 2], 'Okay Score': [1, 3, 4, 9]})
 {% endhighlight %}

 On the first line, I've import the Pandas library, and then I created a variable called `df`.
 This contains a matrix of scores.
-The first column is called `Pain Score' and each patient has given a pain rating on a 10 point scale.
+The first column is called `Pain Score` and each patient has given a pain rating on a 10 point scale.
 The second column is called `Okay score', where I reverse coded the pain score into this column by hand.

 **Note:  Reverse coding by hand is a terrible idea.
 Don't do it.
 It takes way too much time and is error prone.
 I say this because I have seen many undergrads to just that.
 Don't!
 There are better ways.